LuLucsu/lulucsu-academic/content/post/welcome-Xinhui/index.md

 subtitle: Welcome Xinhui Duan to Central South University and the world of graph theory.

 # Summary for listings and search engines
-summary: Xinhui Duan will come to my group at next seminar.
+summary: Xinhui Duan will join my group in the autumn seminar of 2022.
 Welcome.

 # Link this post with a project
 projects: []